 Did you know that you can receive cash or a prize simply for writing letters to magazines?
 Most magazines reward those who write letters that are interesting enough to make it into print.
-Often with gifts and sometimes with quite a bit of money.
+Often with gifts and sometimes with monetary rewards.
 Very few readers actually take the time write in too, so chances are, a well written letter is likely to be featured.

 - Why should you consider sending a letter to a magazine?

 - How to make money by writing letters to magazines

 - How much money could you make writing letters to magazines?